-Do you certify that you will submit timely monthly and quarterly progress reports, commit to the details of your grant application, submit to technical reviews and financial audits and uphold the grant agreement if awarded and signed?
+Do you certify that you will submit timely monthly and quarterly progress reports, commit to the details of your project application, submit to technical reviews and financial audits and uphold the grant agreement if awarded and signed?

 Do you certify your historical commitment and compliance with fair labor laws for the last three years?
 This should include your use of contracting and subcontracting arrangements, including staffing plans, with at least one example of each contractor and subcontractor's past performance in the context of a similar project.
+NOTE TO OFFICE: Include NOFO language: "This should include, but not be limited to... the preceding three years."